DonovanMods/donovan-7d2d-modlets/README.md

 1. Locate your "7 Days to Die" game folder (usually something like `C:\Program Files (x86)\steamapps\common\7 Days To Die`).
 1. If if doesn't already exist, create a `Mods` folder in that directory.

+#### Individual ZIP files

+If you want to pick and choose the modlets you want, individual ZIP files for each can be found in the `ZIPs` directory.

 ### Choosing the Modlets you want

 All the modlets live under the `modlets` folder in the ZIP file, so navigate there first.